Gift of the Gab: Handy Insights into UX Writing

 What makes efficient UX writing

-Some may think that UX writing takes a few minutes to be done since it includes only small pieces of text.
-However, the creation of a powerful phrase for a CTA button sometimes can take much more time and effort than writing off a whole body copy.
+Some may think that UX writing takes only a few minutes to complete, since it involves only small pieces of text.
+However, creating a powerful CTA button phrase can sometimes take much more time and effort than writing a whole body copy.

-Microcopy usually can vary from one word to short sentences which should perform numerous functions.
+Microcopy usually can vary from one word to short sentences, which should perform numerous functions.
 So, if we say that in UX writing every word counts, it won’t be hyperbole.
-A single word should both help users to get oriented as well as encourage them to stick around.
+A single word should both help users to get oriented and encourage them to stick around.
 Moreover, there is often a business goal standing behind CTA buttons, so this factor should also be considered during UX writing.

 The sufficient UX copy needs to be clear and consistent.
 Users don’t have to figure out what you mean.
-Copy should be simple so that people could interact with the product intuitively.
+The copy should be simple so people can interact with the product intuitively.
 If users don’t notice they’ve been guided, UX writing has been done well.
-In addition, UX writing, like any other copy content, should be based on the context and the target audience.
+In addition, UX writing, like any other copy, should be tailored to the context and target audience.

 In addition, we need to say that copy is a design element the reason why its effectiveness highly depends on the visual presentation.
 UX writers need to make sure it looks good and fits the design composition.
 Such a condition creates constraints for a writer about the amount of copy and its appearance.